stefanofa/awesome/TOPICS.md

 *   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, Rolldown, and more

+## carousel

+*   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

+*   [davidjerleke/embla-carousel](https://github.com/davidjerleke/embla-carousel) - A lightweight carousel library with fluid motion and great swipe precision.

+*   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

 ## mobile

 *   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.